etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 Context managers are idiomatic in Python for all sorts of resource control situations: working with files, connections, locks, processes.
-To give a few examples, this code will ensure that a connection to web server is closed once the execution gets out of `with` block:
+To give a few examples, this code will ensure that a connection to a web server is closed once the execution runs out of `with` block:

 .. code-block:: python